TheMind-AI/fluid-db/README.md

 ### What is Fluid Database?

-Fluid database is a concept for databases that can update their schema based on the ingested data.
+FluidDB (Fluid Database) is a concept for databases that dynamically update its schema based on the ingested data.
+It's here for you to build truly personalized AI agents by giving them memory.

+LLM + FluidDB = Personalized AI

 Key features:
 - Adaptive Schema: Automatically adjusts its structure based on the data being ingested.
 - Flexible Querying: Supports both traditional query languages and intuitive natural language queries.
 - Versatile Data Input: Enables data entry in natural language, as well as in semi-structured formats.

-### FluidDB MVP - TODO
+Want to see it in action?
+Check out the [MIND Apps](https://themind.ai/).

+#### Roadmap

-- [ ] FluidDBAgent
+- [ ] FluidDB Client
-- [ ] Inject Datbases Engine
+- [ ] Databases Engine
-- [ ] Eval Memory System
 - [ ] CLI
-- [ ] Router - Structured / Unstructured
+- [ ] Router
+- [ ] Eval System
-- [ ] ColBERT
+- [ ] Hosted Service

 #### FluidDB Example